PIH/openmrs-distro-pihemr/README.md

 mvn openmrs-sdk:run -DserverId=[serverId]

-It should run for several minutes, setting up the database, BUT, in the end, it will fail.
+It should run for several minutes, setting up the database, (you may have to go to http://localhost:8080/openmrs to trigger this) BUT, in the end, it will fail.
 You should cancel the current run (Ctrl-C in the terminal window).

 After it fails, notice that a openmrs-runtime.properties file should have been created in the ~/openmrs/[serverId]